-Although many of these challenges are global, terrorism has continued to affect States, regions, and subregions differently.
+Although many of these challenges are global, terrorism has continued to affect States, regions and subregions differently.

-The North Africa region continues to face threats from terrorist groups affiliated with Al-Qaida in the Islamic Maghreb (AQIM); the Islamic State in Iraq and the Levant (ISIL), also known as Daesh); and FTFs who travelled to Iraq or the Syrian Arab Republic.
-The undetected return of FTFs to their countries of origin following ISIL's territorial defeat poses additional security challenges.
+The North Africa region continues to face threats from terrorist groups affiliated with AQIM, ISIL (also known as Da'esh) and foreign terrorist fighters who travelled to Iraq or the Syrian Arab Republic.
+The undetected return of foreign terrorist fighters to their countries of origin following the territorial defeat of ISIL poses additional security challenges.
 Moreover, lone actors and small cells have carried out a number of deadly attacks in recent years in several North African States and have proven difficult to detect.